logzio/logz-docs/_source/logzio_collections/_log-sources/kubernetes.md

     num_threads <span class="default-param">`2`</span>
     : Number of threads to flush the buffer.

-4. Deploy the DaemonSet
+3. Deploy the DaemonSet

+    For the RBAC DaemonSet:

     ```shell
-    kubectl apply -f /path/to/k8s-fluentd-custom.yaml
+    kubectl apply -f /path/to/logzio-daemonset-rbac.yaml
     ```

+    For the non-RBAC DaemonSet:

+    ```shell
+    kubectl apply -f /path/to/logzio-daemonset.yaml
+    ```

-5. Check Logz.io for your logs
+4. Check Logz.io for your logs

     Give your logs some time to get from your system to ours, and then open [Kibana](https://app.logz.io/#/dashboard/kibana).